5 things to check out at the library (besides books)

 Table of Contents

-If you’re overdue on learning all the resources available at the Richmond Public Library, here are five things to check out.
+If you’re overdue on learning all the resources available at the Richmond Public Library, here are 10 things to check out.

-First things first — you’ll need a library card.
-Richmonders and people who live in surrounding cities + counties (including Chesterfield, Henrico, and Hanover) can get a card for free.
+First things first: You’ll need a library card.
+Richmonders and people who live in surrounding cities and counties — including Chesterfield, Henrico, and Hanover — can get a card for free.

 🎙 Innovation and Memory Labs